mganss/pdjs/README.md

 - Linux:
   - g++
-  - cmake 3.14 or higher (if your distro has an older version, you can grab a static build from https://github.com/Microsoft/CMake/releases)
+  - cmake 3.13 or higher (if your distro has an older version, you can grab a static build from https://github.com/Microsoft/CMake/releases)
   - ninja-build

-### Installing the V8 package
+### V8 libraries

-vcpkg is used as a git submodule, so you can drop into a command line and [bootstrap vcpkg](https://github.com/microsoft/vcpkg#getting-started) in the vcpkg subdirectory after cloning this repo.
-Then, either do `vcpkg install v8:x64-windows-static` or `vcpkg install v8:x64-linux` and grab a coffee.
+The build process expects the V8 library `v8_monolith` library in `v8/lib/[platform]`, e.g. `v8/lib/x64-linux`.
+You can either download prebuilt binaries from https://github.com/mganss/v8/releases/latest or build your own.
+The repo contains the GN configuration files that were used to build V8 in the `v8` directory.

 ### Building

 Also check out the GitHub Actions [workflow definition](https://github.com/mganss/pdjs/blob/master/.github/workflows/main.yml) for more details on the build process.
-The GitHub Actions build doesn't use the V8 vcpkg from source but rather a pre-built export that only has the release binaries.

 #### Windows

 Open the top-level directory of the repo in VS and hit F6.
-The CMakeSettings.json contains 4 configurations: `x64-Debug` and `x64-Release` for Windows builds and `WSL-GCC-Debug` and `WSL-GCC-Release` for Linux builds through WSL.
+The CMakeSettings.json contains 4 configurations: `x64-Debug` and `x64-Release` for Windows builds and `WSL-GCC-Debug` and `WSL-GCC-Release` for x64 Linux builds through WSL.

 #### Linux